-- Because buildings and land are valuable, you may find yourself targeted by fraudsters.
+Because buildings and land are valuable, you might find yourself targeted by fraudsters.

-From 1 April 2016, you’ll have to pay an extra 3% on top of each Stamp Duty band when you buy an additional home or a residential buy-to-let property.
+You’ll have to pay an extra 3% on top of each Stamp Duty band when you buy an additional home or a residential buy-to-let property.
 While Stamp Duty doesn’t apply in Scotland and Wales, there are other charges that will affect you

-You’ll be likely to need to pay income tax on rental income as well.
+You’ll likely need to pay income tax on rental income as well.

 If things go wrong